 - Coping with grief and the holidays

-If you would like to schedule a Hospice speaker, please call Flavel Collins, Community Relations & Development Coordinator, at (336) 427-9022 or email her to set up a presentation.
+If you would like to schedule a Hospice speaker, please call Flavel Collins, Director of Outreach & Development, at (336) 427-9022 or email her to set up a presentation.

 Additionally, if your business, senior center, church, or civic group is organizing a health fair or outreach event, HRC would appeciate the opportunity to provide an information booth for your event.
 Please call us so we may participate and support your efforts to inform the community as to available resources in and around Rockingham County.